robocorp/robocorp/logging/docs/handling_sensitive_data.md

 ------------------------

-For usernames and passwords, the preferred approach is that the provider of the sensitive information asks for the information and requests `Robot Framework Output Stream` to keep such information out of the logs.
+For usernames and passwords, the preferred approach is that the provider of the sensitive information asks for the information and requests `Robocorp Logging` to keep such information out of the logs.

 The usage for the API is: